BHGC/website/content/forums/index.md

 Click on the correspond link above and make sure to **carefully** follow the instructions to subscribe to/unsubscribe from a mailing list.
-**You will receive an automatically generated email (check your spam folder) which you have to confirm** in order for you request to be processed.
+**You will momentarily receive an automatically generated email (check your spam folder) which you have to confirm** in order for you request to be processed.
+If the above fails, drop us an email for help (info[at]bhgc.org).

 FYI, these mailing lists are for club members only - all subscription requests will be moderated.
 However, even without being a BHGC member,